shreyasbarve/shreyasbarve.github.io/README.md

 -----------------------------------------------------------------------------------

-This is a personal website created by me with the help of a template provided by Web Designers.\n I edited the site and gave it a complete new look.\n The reason why I chose to go for ready made template instead of creating one is it's responsive design.
+This is a personal website created by me with the help of a template provided by Web Designers.
+I edited the site and gave it a complete new look.
+The reason why I chose to go for ready made template instead of creating one is it's responsive design.

 -----------------------------------------------------------------------------------